-GEM’s mission is to connect high school girls facing multiple barriers with successful women for a unique mentorship program.
-Our goal is to mitigate the adverse effects of poverty and help girls to reach their full potential, explore key elements of their identity, develop skills for their future and engage in influential relationships.
+Through one-on-one mentorship, we mitigate the adverse effects of poverty and help girls to reach their full potential, own their future, develop new skills and engage in influential relationships.

 Rochelle de Goias